Semiclassical limit of Liouville Field Theory: Introduction

-On the other hand, we investigate the Liouville action with heavy matter insertions.
-This means that we plug $p$ exponential terms of the form $e^{\frac{\chi_i}{\gamma}X}$ (with $\chi_i\in [0,2[$) in the Liouville action in order to compute the $p$-point correlation functions of LFT.
+Finally, we investigate the Liouville action with heavy matter insertions.
+This means that we plug $p$ exponential terms of the form $e^{\frac{\cX_i}{\gamma}X}$ (with $\cX_i\in [0,2[$) in the Liouville action in order to compute the $p$-point correlation functions of LFT.
+The terminology ``heavy matter'' is related to the fact that the exponential weights $e^{\frac{\cX_i}{\gamma}X}$ are chosen in a regime so as to affect the saddle points of the action.
 We prove that the Liouville field $\gamma \varphi$ then concentrates on the solution of the Liouville equation with sources (where $\delta_{z_i}$ stands for the Dirac mass at $z_i$)

 This equation appears when one looks for a metric with prescribed negative curvature $8\pi^2\Lambda$ and conical singularities at the points $z_1,\dots,z_p$ (see Figure \ref{pikedbob}).
-Each source $\chi_i\delta_{z_i}$ creates a singularity with shape $\sim \frac{1}{|x-z_i|^{\chi_i}}$ in the metric $e^{U(x)}\hat{g}$.
-Such singularities are called conical as they are locally isometric to a cone with "deficit angle" $\pi \chi_i$ (see Figure \ref{fig:cone}).
+Each source $\cX_i\delta_{z_i}$ creates a singularity with shape $\sim \frac{1}{|x-z_i|^{\cX_i}}$ in the metric $e^{U(x)}\hat{g}$.
+Such singularities are called conical as they are locally isometric to a cone with ``deficit angle'' $\pi \cX_i$ (see Figure \ref{fig:cone}).

 Here again, the leading order fluctuations around this hyperbolic geometry with conical singularities are Gaussian and massive in the sense that the rescaled field $ \varphi-\gamma^{-1}U$ converges towards a massive free field in the metric $e^{U(x)}\hat{g}$, where $U$ is now the solution of \eqref{intro:source}.
 The mass of this free field is once again minus the curvature, namely $8\pi^2\Lambda$.
-We also establish a large deviation principle with an explicit good rate function, which is non trivial and admits a unique minimum on the solution of the Liouville equation with sources.
+We also establish a large deviation principle with an explicit good rate function, which is non trivial and admits a unique minimum at the solution of the Liouville equation with sources.

-{\bf Conformal gravity in $4d$.} Let us stress that an analog $4d$-conformal field theory have been studied in the physics literature (see \cite{hamada}) from quantized gravity.
+{\bf Conformal gravity in $4d$.} Let us stress that an analog $4d$-conformal field theory has been studied in the physics literature (see \cite{hamada}) from quantized gravity.
 The dynamics are governed by the Wess-Zumino action and the Weyl action.
 Basically, the underlying idea is that the $4d$ Paneitz operator is conformally covariant and yields a notion of $Q$-curvature.
 To put it simply, we can consider the Euclidean background metric so that the Paneitz operator simply becomes the bilaplacian.
 The action then becomes